coreboot/coreboot/util/intelp2m/description.md

-convert the configuration DW0/1 registers value from an inteltool dump to coreboot macros. `go`
+Convert the inteltool register dump to gpio.h with GPIO configuration for porting coreboot to your motherboard. `Go`